-- (b) A nonelectric fence or wall must completely enclose the low-voltage electric fence.
-The low-voltage electric fence may be up to 2 feet higher than the perimeter nonelectric fence or wall. - (c) The low-voltage electric fence must be identified using warning signs attached to the fence at intervals of not more than 60 feet. - (d) The low-voltage electric fence shall not be installed in an area zoned exclusively for single-family or multi-family residential use. - (e) The low-voltage electric fence shall not enclose the portions of a property which are used for residential purposes. - (4) This section does not apply to the installation or replacement of a fire alarm if a plan review is required. - (5) A local enforcement agency shall make uniform basic permit labels available for purchase by a contractor to be used for the installation or replacement of a new or existing alarm system at a cost as indicated in Section 553.793, Florida Statutes.
-The local enforcement agency may not require the payment of any additional fees, charges, or expenses associated with the installation or replacement of a new or existing alarm. - (a) A local enforcement agency may not require a contractor, as a condition of purchasing a label, to submit information other than identification information of the licensee and proof of registration or certification as a contractor. - (b) A label is valid for 1 year after the date of purchase and may only be used within the jurisdiction of the local enforcement agency that issued the label.
-A contractor may purchase labels in bulk for one or more unspecified current or future projects. - (6) A contractor shall post an unused uniform basic permit label in a conspicuous place on the premises of the low-voltage alarm system project site before commencing work on the project. - (7) A contractor is not required to notify the local enforcement agency before commencing work on a low-voltage alarm system project.
-However, a contractor must submit a Uniform Notice of a Low-Voltage Alarm System Project as provided under subsection (7) to the local enforcement agency within 14 days after completing the project.
-A local enforcement agency may take disciplinary action against a contractor who fails to timely submit a Uniform Notice of a Low-Voltage Alarm System Project. - (8) The Uniform Notice of a Low-Voltage Alarm System Project may be submitted electronically or by facsimile if all submissions are signed by the owner, tenant, contractor, or authorized representative of such persons.
-The Uniform Notice of a Low-Voltage Alarm System Project shall be in the format prescribed by the local enforcement agency and must comply with the requirements of Section 553.793(7), Florida Statutes. - (9) A local enforcement agency may coordinate directly with the owner or customer to inspect a low-voltage alarm system project may be inspected by the local enforcement agency to ensure compliance with applicable codes and standards.
-If a low-voltage alarm system project fails an inspection, the contractor must take corrective action as necessary to pass inspection. - (10) A municipality, county, district, or other entity of local government may not adopt or maintain in effect any ordinance or rule regarding a low-voltage alarm system project that is inconsistent with this section. - (11) A uniform basic permit label shall not be required for the subsequent maintenance, inspection, or service of an alarm system that was permitted in accordance with this section.
+(b) A nonelectric fence or wall must completely enclose the low-voltage electric fence.
+The low-voltage electric fence may be up to 2 feet higher than the perimeter nonelectric fence or wall.

+(c) The low-voltage electric fence must be identified using warning signs attached to the fence at intervals of not more than 60 feet.

+(d) The low-voltage electric fence shall not be installed in an area zoned exclusively for single-family or multi-family residential use.

+(e) The low-voltage electric fence shall not enclose the portions of a property which are used for residential purposes.

+- (4) This subsection does not apply to the installation or replacement of a fire alarm, or access control system affecting required means of egress as required by Florida Building Code Chapter 10, if a plan review is required. - (5) The town shall make uniform basic permit labels available for purchase by a contractor to be used for the installation or replacement of a new or existing alarm system at a cost as indicated in Section 553.793, Florida Statutes.
+The local enforcement agency may not require the payment of any additional fees, charges, or expenses associated with the installation or replacement of a new or existing alarm. - (a) The town may not require a contractor, as a condition of purchasing a label, to submit information other than identification information of the licensee and proof of registration or certification as a contractor. - (b) A label is valid for 1 year after the date of purchase and may only be used within the issuance of the label.
+A contractor may purchase labels in bulk for one or more unspecified current or future projects. - (6) A contractor shall post an unused uniform basic permit label in a conspicuous place on the premises of the low-voltage alarm system project site before commencing work on a project. - (7) A contractor is not required to notify the town before commencing work on a low-voltage alarm system project.
+However, a contractor shall submit a Uniform Notice of a Low-Voltage Alarm System Project as provided under subsection (7) to the town within 14 days after completing a project.
+The town may take disciplinary action against a contractor who fails to timely submit a Uniform Notice of a Low-Voltage Alarm System for a project. - (8) The Uniform Notice of a Low-Voltage Alarm System may be submitted electronically or by facsimile if all submissions are signed by the owner, tenant, contractor, or authorized representative of such persons.
+The Uniform Notice of a Low-Voltage Alarm System Project shall be in the format prescribed by the local enforcement agency and must comply with the requirements of Section 553.793(7) and (8), Florida Statutes. - (9) A project with a low-voltage alarm system may be inspected by the town to ensure compliance with applicable codes and standards.
+If a project with a low-voltage alarm system fails an inspection, the contractor shall take such corrective actions as may be necessary to pass inspection. - (10) A municipality, county, district, or other entity of local government may not adopt or maintain in effect any ordinance or rule regarding a low-voltage alarm system project that is inconsistent with this section. - (11) A uniform basic permit label shall not be required for the subsequent maintenance, inspection, or service of an alarm system that was permitted in accordance with this subsection.